CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 If you ask a dozen researchers this question, you will probably get just as many answers.

-This means that Open Science isn't necessarily a set of checkboxes you need to tick, but rather an holistic approach to doing science.
+This means that Open Science isn't necessarily a set of checkboxes you need to tick, but rather a holistic approach to doing science.

 ???
 Quote "Definitions"